NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Ancient history meets modern ambition — affordable Middle Eastern living, world-class medical tourism, and a gateway between East and West Remarkably Affordable, Medical Tourism Hub, Living History are among the top reasons expats choose Jordan.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Jordan straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Jordan — straight to your inbox.